toobit-docs/apidocs/source/index.html.md

 ## General API Information

-- ome endpoints will require an API Key.
+- some endpoints will require an API Key.
 Please refer to<a href='https://toobit.zendesk.com/hc/en-001/articles/13445077851545-How-to-Create-Your-API-Key'>this page</a>
 - The base endpoint is: **https://api.toobit.com**
 - All endpoints return either a JSON object or array.
 - All time and timestamp related fields are in milliseconds.